rmi-mobility-data-science/replicaEVSE/docs/notes.md

 ### Counties
 * only LDV have county information from the population table.
 Commercial Does not.
 Using destinatino blockgroup to get counties associated with each person_id (trip for commercial)

+### Charger availability
+* need to include every charge but set the charging value to 0.